cnpryer/solverstack-route/README.md

 You can use a Docker container for running the tests by using the provided _Dockerfile.test_

-- Build the Docker image using `docker build -f Dockerfile.test . -t andromia:solverstack-vrp-rpc-test`.
+- Build the Docker image using `docker build -f Dockerfile.test . -t andromia:solverstack-vrp-test`.
-- Run the image using `docker run andromia:solverstack-vrp-rpc-test`
+- Run the image using `docker run andromia:solverstack-vrp-test`

 ## TODO